php-tui/php-tui/docs/content/docs/reference/shapes/CircleShape.md

 {{< /details >}}
 ### Parameters

-Configure the shape using the constructor arguments named as follows:
+Configure the shape using the builder methods named as follows:

 | Name | Type | Description |
 | --- | --- | --- |